ClickHouse/ClickHouse/docs/en/sql-reference/functions/uuid-functions.md

 ## serverUUID() {#server-uuid}

 Returns the random and unique UUID, which is generated when the server is first started and stored forever.
-Writes it to a file in the data directory of the server.
-The resultant file written is UUID and is at the same level as the status file in the ClickHouse server directory.
+The result writes to the file `uuid` created in the ClickHouse server directory `/var/lib/clickhouse/`.

 **Syntax**